hackabit19/vr-devs/product/README.md

 4. A prospective, randomised, controlled study examining binaural beat audio and pre-operative anxiety in patients undergoing general anaesthesia for day case surgery. (https://www.ncbi.nlm.nih.gov/pubmed/16115248): In an interesting study, Padmanabhan and colleagues applied binaural-beat stimulation to patients suffering from pre-operative anxiety

-5. Binaural beat technology in humans: a pilot study to assess psychologic and physiologic effects. (https://www.ncbi.nlm.nih.gov/pubmed/17309374): In this study, it was reported that patients who received binaural-beat stimulation in the delta frequency for 30 min daily over 60 days showed a significant decrease in trait anxiety scores assessed with the STA-I.
+5. Binaural beat technology in humans: a pilot study to assess psychologic and physiologic effects. (https://www.ncbi.nlm.nih.gov/pubmed/17309374): In this study, it was reported that patients who received binaural-beat stimulation in the delta frequency for 30 min daily over 60 days showed a significant decrease in trait anxiety scores assessed with the STA-I. There was a decrease in trait anxiety (p = 0.004), an increase in quality of life (p = 0.03), and a decrease in insulin-like growth factor-1 (p = 0.01) and dopamine (p = 0.02) observed between pre- and post-intervention measurements.
+Binaural beat technology may exhibit positive effect on self-reported psychologic measures, especially anxiety.
+Further research is warranted to explore the effects on anxiety using a larger, randomized and controlled trial.

 6. An empirical investigation into the effect of beta- frequency binaural-beat audio signals on four measures of human memory (https://hemi-sync.com/research-papers/an-empirical-investigation-into-the-effect-of-beta-frequency-binaural-beat-audio-signals-on-four-measures-of-human-memory/): Preliminary experimental studies suggest that binaural auditory beats in the EEG beta frequency range can enhance attention and memory task performance.